 11. Your Replacement Doesn’t Show for a Shift — What Do You Do?

 The employer is seeking to determine how committed you are to your responsibilities.
 Do you still leave without reporting to your replacement or know that coverage has been found?
 You can highlight your ability to problem-solve when answering this question.
 What are the options?
 What action steps can immediately be taken, such as contacting your supervisor?
-Employers ask this question to gauge how willing a candidate is to go the extra mile.
+Employers ask this nursing interview question to gauge how willing a candidate is to go the extra mile.